trozware/troznet/content/app/time-in-words-screen-saver-for-mac.md

 ---
 date: 2012-05-07T00:00:00Z
 tags:
   - mac
   - time in words
   - screen saver
 title: Time In Words Screen Saver
 url: /time-in-words-screen-saver-for-mac/
+draft: true
 ---

 The latest member of the Time In Words suite of apps is a screen saver module